listy-is/RecipeKit/README.md

 ## Architecture

-The Engine is designed as a flexible and modular system for executing web automation recipes.
-At its core, the Engine class orchestrates the entire process, from parsing command-line arguments to executing the recipe and handling errors.

-The RecipeEngine class is responsible for managing the execution of individual steps within a recipe, utilizing three key components: BrowserManager for web interactions, VariableManager for handling variables and placeholders, and StepExecutor for executing specific step commands.
+The Engine is a sophisticated system for executing web automation recipes.
+It begins by parsing command-line arguments to determine the recipe path, step type, and input.
+The core functionality is encapsulated in the RecipeEngine class, which manages the execution of individual steps within a recipe using the BrowserManager for web interactions and the StepExecutor for handling specific step commands.

-The execution flow begins with loading the recipe and initializing the RecipeEngine.
-Each step in the recipe is processed sequentially, with the StepExecutor handling the specific logic for different step types (e.g., loading pages, storing attributes, executing regex).
+The execution flow starts with loading the recipe and initializing the RecipeEngine.
+Each step in the recipe is processed sequentially, with the StepExecutor handling various step types such as loading pages, storing attributes, executing regex, and making API requests.
+Throughout this process, the RecipeEngine manages variables, replacing placeholders in step configurations and updating variable values based on step results.

-The VariableManager plays a crucial role throughout the process, replacing placeholders in step configurations and updating variables based on step results.
-This architecture allows for dynamic and context-aware execution of recipes, with the ability to handle both linear sequences and looped steps.
-The modular design facilitates easy extension of functionality by adding new step types or modifying existing ones.
+After executing all steps, the Engine processes the raw results, restructuring them based on the command type (either 'autocomplete' or 'url').
+The final results are then colorized for better readability and printed to the console.
+Error handling is implemented throughout the process to catch and report issues effectively.

 ```mermaid